Auxiliary verbs: shall and will

 Shall we dance?

-Will for willingness or intention for action:
+“Will” for willingness or intention to action:

 We can also use will in questions to ask about someone’s willingness or intention to do something: